jgagneastro/mocapy/README.rst

 **A Python package to interact with the MOCA database**

+The latest version of this package was only tested with Python 3.12.3 installed with a Mac M1-native conda setup.

 You can install this package with the following command::

     pip install git+https://github.com/jgagneastro/mocapy.git

-One the package is installed, it is *imperative* to create a Python environment dedicated to its use, and install the exact versions of the packages that were used in its development.
+One the package is installed, it is *imperative* to create a Python environment or a conda environment dedicated to its use, and install the exact versions of the packages that were used in its development.
 This is true because several Python packages will change over time in a non-retrocompatible way.

 In order to create your own Python environment, open a terminal, navigate somewhere you will remember (e.g. your mocapy directory), and enter the following command::